-The most luxurious place to stay is the Grand Hotel on the West Bluff, where standard rooms go for more than $300 per person, including breakfast and dinner, plus 19.5 percent service charge, plus 6 percent state tax on top of that, plus the 2 percent island assessment, plus $7.50 per person baggage handling, plus the taxi to get there.
+The most luxurious place to stay is the Grand Hotel on the West Bluff, where standard rooms go for $350 and up per person, including breakfast and dinner, plus 19.5 percent service charge, plus 6 percent state tax on top of that, plus the 2 percent island assessment, plus $7.50 per person baggage handling, plus the taxi to get there.

 However, it often offers specials early and late in the season.
-It opens in early May and closes in late October.
+It opens in late April and closes in late October.

 The best budget meal is a 16-inch pizza from Doud's Market, which can feed three or four people.

 Many people also like to lunch on the deck at the Tea Room of Fort Mackinac, which has a great view of the harbor.

 If you want to get inside the Grand Hotel, the entry price can be applied to the cost of the lunch buffet.